digitaltrails/vdu_controls/README.md

 Version History
 ---------------
 * 2.6.5
-  * Default to running one instance of vdu_controls, running another raises the existing instance.
+  * vdu_controls now defaults to a new  _single-instance_ mode.
+Subsequent launches focus the existing window.
+Uncheck the _single-instance_ option to override.
     Contributed by Mohammed Elsayed Ahmed.
   * The ambient-light-level slider now works even if location is not set.
   * The DDC-options laptop-panel option now defaults to enabled.
   * The Light-Metering-Dialog now offers two profile starter-templates for older and newer monitors.
-  * The Settings global-options are now grouped under subheadings.
+  * The Settings-Dialog global-options are now grouped under subheadings.
+  * The Settings-Dialog now offers more popup-guidence on dependencies between major options.
-  * The layout of the Preset and Light-Metering dialogs better reflect the the style of the main panel (slightly).
+  * The layout of the Preset and Light-Metering dialogs better reflect the the new style of the main panel.
   * The system tray default icon is now primarily monochrome to reflect prevailing desktop aesthetics.
-It's also been designed to reasonably visible for both dark and light tray backgrounds (as far as is possible).
+It's been designed to visible for both dark and light tray backgrounds (as far as is possible).
   * The program-icon and splash-screen icons have been replaced with SVG versions.
 The new program-icon responds to light/dark theme changes.
-  * Tick marks on control-sliders are now optional (see settings).
+  * Tick marks on control-sliders are now optional (see the Settings-Dialog).
   * The right-mouse action that could hide the toolbar irretrievably has been disabled.
   * When parsing monitor metadata, if the same VCP-feature-code is